ncros3/rustboy/README.md

 | -------- | ------- | ------ |
 | dmg_acid2 | sprite priority follows GB color behaviour | :x: |

+## Features

+- [X] implement a gameboy emulator which passes all cpu_instr and instr_timing tests
+- [X] add support to no_mbc / mbc1 / mbc3 cartridge types
+- [X] implement a lightweight debugger
+- [X] implement a vram viewer
+- [ ] fix sprite priority to pass ACID2 test
+- [ ] add possibility to save a game
+- [ ] use winit and softbuffer instead of minifb (which is not as stable as expected)

 ## Ressources

 ### General